didier-durand/microservices-on-cloud-kubernetes/README.md

 ## Access to deployed tools & dashboards

-You have first to implement the requirements of the [Setup section](https://github.com/didier-durand/microservices-on-cloud-kubernetes) before trying to access the dashboards.
+You have first to implement the requirements of the [Setup section](#setup-for-forks) before trying to access the dashboards.

-To keep things simple, we access all tools and dashboards via the proxy functions available in Kubernetes: either directly via *'kubectl proxy'* or indirectly via *'istioctl dashboard'*.
+To keep things simple, we access all tools and dashboards via the proxy functions available in Kubernetes: either directly via *'kubectl proxy'* or indirectly via *'istioctl dashboard xxx'*.
 Only limited additional definitions are then required: it's just fine for a demo and initial tests.
 Of course, the laptop running the proxies must be authentified to gcloud via SDK with proper credentials giving rights to cluster administration.

 __**Available dashboards:**__